-If you have a mirrorless camera, it’s inevitable that you’re going to get dust on the sensor.
+If you have a mirrorless camera, it’s inevitable that you’re going to get dust or dirt on the sensor.
 This is because the second you take off your lens, the sensor is exposed.
 The luxury of a DSLR camera is that there is a mirror to protect the sensor, but what do you do if you have dust or spots on your sensor?
 Let’s discuss!

 If it’s dirty, clean it

 The sensor is the most important part of your mirrorless camera.
 It’s important to take care of your sensor so that you can continue to take great photos.
 If you notice some spots on it, give these things a try:

 - Most cameras have self-cleaning modes.
 Search your camera menu and give it a go.

 - Use a rocket blower and gently force air into the area.
 Hold your camera upside down so that dust and other stuff falls out.

 - Use sensor swabs and gently pass a swab over your sensor.
 Make sure you are in a clean room.
 Bathrooms are usually a great place for sensor cleaning!
 If you have image stabilization turned on, turn it off so the sensor is locked.

 - Yell at your camera (just kidding, but you can if you want).

 - Do not touch your sensor.